 Membership Conversion Outside of Renewal

-Should members wish to convert their membership to Practising from non- Practising outside of the membership annual renewal, they should contact the SCPP office.
+Should a member wish to convert their membership from Non-Practising to Practising outside of the membership annual renewal, they should contact the SCPP office.